 Reduced Inventory Operation - An RCS inventory condition that results in a reactor vessel water level lower than three feet below the reactor vessel flange.
 Mid-loop is a subset of reduced inventory.
 Also, one or more fuel assemblies must be in the reactor vessel.
 PWR only.

 RCS Vented - For PWR plants, the RCS is considered vented when (1) SG heat removal cannot be sustained, and (2) a vent path has been established that is large enough to support feed and bleed.
 Examples of vent paths include: open pressurizer manways, safety relief valve removal, or vessel head removal.
+For BWR plants, the RCS is considered vented when (1) the vessel head is removed OR (2) the vessel head is on, however, a sufficient RCS vent path exists for decay heat removal.

 RWST/CST Depletion - Occurs when RWST/CST level reaches the level that requires makeup or recirculation to continue injection to the RCS.